-Oh pizza, you may not be glamourous or healthy, but you have satisfied the cavernous appetites of hungry London foodies since you were invented, way back in 1889.
+You see, pizza may not be glamorous or particularly healthy, but it has satisfied the cavernous appetites of hungry London foodies for decades now.
 Who doesn’t like pizza?
-The insane, that’s who.
-Whether you’re drunk, starving or just craving cheese, tomato and dough, pizza provides.
+Whether you are drunk, starving or just craving cheese, tomato and dough, pizza provides.

 Traditional pizza in London